arthomas7/topic-amplicons/Lesson03a/setting.up.md

 - Like I mentioned above, the bash commands work in a Python environment as long as you use `!`.
 Try some standard ones like `ls` or `pwd`
 - We can also interact with the Data Store using <u>iCommands</u>, which are bash commands preceeded with an `i`.
 Compare output of `! ls` to `! ils`.
-	- This is useful for transferring files from your data store to you temporary environment using `iget` (or `!iget` in Python) or from your temporary environment to your Data Store using `iput` (`iput`).
+	- This is useful for transferring files from your data store to you temporary environment using `iget` (or `!iget` in Python) or from your temporary environment to your Data Store using `iput` (`!iput`).
+Check the Jupyter lab notebook to see examples.

-Next steps:
+Next steps: *Let's start using qiime2!!!*

   3- [The Qiime2 analysis example](https://github.com/biovcnet/topic-amplicons/blob/master/Lesson03a/analysis.md).

-*Let's start using qiime2!!!*